|This is a file photo|

-I've been reminded recently how precious life really is and how important children are to many people.
+I've been reminded recently how precious life really is and how important children are.
 Some of you may have read this on my other blog, but this is an update of sorts too.
 After posting the original two-and-a-half years ago, another woman in our area has decided to become a surrogate mother and help a couple bring a child into this world.
 That is awesome.
 Now, here's our story.

 My wife Lisa and I have been blessed with three (relatively) happy and healthy children.
 With the exception of a blighted ovum, all of Lisa’s pregnancies have been wonderful experiences.
 I know that is not the case for everyone.
 We have friends and family members who have and continue to struggle with infertility.
 In fact, that’s how we ended up where we are today.

 In 2005, our daughter (and third child) was born.
 Lisa and I both wanted a third baby, and I was quite honestly hoping for a baby girl.
 My wish was granted.
 After that, we both felt like our family was truly complete.
 About 18 months later I got a vasectomy to “seal the deal” among other things.
 All the while, Lisa and I had talked about her one day carrying a child for another couple.